bhageena/bhageena.github.io/_posts/isays/2017-11-12-concurrency and it's forms.md

 ---
 layout: post
-title: "What and Why of Concurrency"
+title: "Concurrency and it's forms"
 categories: isays
 modified:
 excerpt: "Thinking about concurrency is vital to writing correct, scalable, and performant software.
 However, the successful application of concurrency is a perfect mix of theory and practice.
 Concurrency is a great way to get more stuff done faster.
 Due to limitations in heat dissipation technology, [Moore’s Law](https://en.wikipedia.org/wiki/Moore%27s_law) hit practical limits over a decade ago and the only way computing has progressed has been to cram more cores onto a die, and/or use more CPUs.
 And [Amdahl’s Law](http://en.wikipedia.org/wiki/Amdahl's_law) has ruled ever since"